josephgagliardi/chaplin/readme.md

 **2. Run ```chaplin-build``` to re-run reports**

-### Other tips
+### Other tipsls a

-# Note: Stay on Vagrant 1.8.5 to ensure Sharing works https://releases.hashicorp.com/vagrant/1.8.5/
+## Note: Stay on Vagrant 1.8.5 to ensure Sharing works https://releases.hashicorp.com/vagrant/1.8.5/

 **Share with others**